ArshanAvula/ARR-MadLibs/README.md

 **Day Two**

 We first worked on creating a basic layout for the *original task* and finished it.
 We then had to do a lot of guessing and checking to line up the **indices of the strings**.
 We finished the code when class ended, and just needed more guessing and checking.
-Rohit finished the index (the line up) after school, which gave us a big head start by the beginning of day three.
+Rohit finished the index (the line-up) after school, which gave us a big head start by the beginning of day three.

 **Day Three**